Neden (İbrahim Tatlıses album)

 Neden (Why?) is a 2008 Turkish-language pop album by Kurdish-Turkish singer İbrahim Tatlıses.
-The album was Tatlıses return to music after having stood as a candidate for Cem Uzan's populist and liberal Genç Parti (Young Party) in İstanbul in the July 2007 Turkish general election, where the Party failed to make the minimum national votes to have representation.
+The album was Tatlıses return to music after having stood as a candidate for Cem Uzan's populist and liberal Genç Parti (Young Party) in Istanbul in the July 2007 Turkish general election, where the Party failed to make the minimum national votes to have representation.

 Tatlıses composed his own title track "Neden" ("why?) and released this as lead single, becoming one of his best known songs.
 The song starts with "Ben ağlarken gülüyorsun neden" ("Why do you laugh when I cry") and repeats the refrain "why" in almost every line of the song.
 The album's second track is a cover of "Kop Gel Günahlarından" by female pop singer Yıldız Tilbe, which marks the last time Tatlıses would work with Tilbe before a break of all connections in 2009.
 Among the other songs "Pusat" is a cover of the song by Cengiz Özkan and "Arguvanlım" a cover of the song by Mehmet Özcan.

 The 2008 album, although including some Kurdish themes, did not include any song with lyrics in the Kurdish language; that barrier was broken the following year on the album Yağmurla Gelen Kadın (2009) with the inclusion of the Kurdish song "Şemmame".
 Tatlıses has continued to include and perform Kurdish songs since, despite a third assassination attempt in 2011.